MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/create-site-collection.md

 We recommend using the new site templates for all your new sites.
 However, if you need to create a site that uses a classic template, you can do so using the following steps:

-1. Sign in to SharePoint Admin Center (Would be at https://[tenant-name]-admin.sharepoint.com) as a SharePoint admin.
+1. Sign in to the SharePoint admin center (at https://[tenant-name]-admin.sharepoint.com) as a SharePoint admin.

 2. In the left pane, select **Sites** \> **Active Sites**.